xbwei/Data-Mining-on-Social-Media/Twitter/tweet_sample_data/README.md

 # Twitter Sample Data
 The Twitter sample data is provided for educational purposes only.
-The Tweets are organized in JSON documents and separated by state.
+The Tweets are organized in JSON documents and separated by states.
 Two datasets are provided: the Election data and the Gun data.

 ## Election data
-The [Election data](https://github.com/xbwei/Data-Mining-on-Social-Media/tree/master/Twitter/tweet_sample_data/election) was collected in **Nov 2016** with the topic of the **presidential election**.
+The [Election data](https://github.com/xbwei/Data-Mining-on-Social-Media/tree/master/Twitter/tweet_sample_data/election) was collected in **Nov 2016** with the topic of **presidential election**.
 |State|Number of Documents|
 |----|----|
 | MI | 3047 |